George Floyd killing spurs fresh protests across Europe | DW | 06.06.2020

 Thousands gathered in Alexanderplatz in Berlin's city center, holding signs that said "Black Lives Matter" and "No justice, no peace."
 Demonstrators, many of whom were dressed in black and wearing facemasks, also held up placards with slogans such as ''Be the change,'' ''I can’t breathe,'' and ''Germany is not innocent.''

-"The #Alex is full.
+"The #Alex is packed.
 No more people are being allowed in.
 Distancing is not possible," one user tweeted.

 Cologne, Münster and Nuremberg also drew large crowds, along with smaller cities such as Flensburg in the northern state of Schleswig-Holstein.